jugglingdev/shopping-list-app/README.md

 This part of the project involved adding a template-driven shopping list form and a reactive recipe edit form.

-One thing I liked doing was tweakeing the Add button so that it would change to Update when in edit mode.
+One thing I liked doing was tweaking the Add button so that it would change to Update when in edit mode.
 This meant I didn't need to add a separate button; the text and functionality in the background would simply switch modes.
 A related feature was conditionally displaying the Delete button when in edit mode.

 The Observer method came in handy here.
 I set up a `recipesChanged` subject in the `RecipesService` so that the displayed list of recipes would update any time a recipe was edited or a new recipe was added.